Team307/Team307.github.io/index.md

 ## Current Power Budget

+Each of our components was easily accessible from the distributors purchasing sites and provided all the information we needed to conduct a power budget table.
 For our group to be certain that the components that we had selected will indeed work with our electrical design, we created a power budget for the overall system which displays usage across voltage, amps, etc.

 <br/>
 ![Power Budget](https://user-images.githubusercontent.com/122499832/221688349-ea4c20e0-cd1e-46c1-8aa1-41d0110068a6.PNG)